16 Most Common Stainless Steel Grades [Explained]

 Nominal Composition: 17% chromium, 1.1% carbon

-440C is used in rolling element bearings, high-quality knife blades, gage blocks, valve components, and surgical instruments.
+440C is used in rolling element bearings, high-quality knife blades, gauge blocks, valve components, and surgical instruments.

 Ferritic Stainless Steels

 With 10-18% chromium content, Ferritic alloys are the second most common form of stainless steel.
-They have good resistance to stress corrosion, which results in lower corrosion material wear.
-In particular, they are highly resistant to chloride stress corrosion cracking.
+They have good resistance to stress corrosion, resulting in lower material wear.
+In particular, they are highly resistant to chloride-stress-corrosion cracking.

-Ferritic stainless steels are magnetic and non-heat-treatable steels with little or no nickel.
+Ferritic stainless steels are magnetic, non-heat-treatable steels with little or no nickel content.
 With a maximum nickel content of 1%, they are less expensive than austenitic steels and less prone to price fluctuations associated with the volatile nickel market.

 13. AtlasCR12